- About Us

 Two Internship Opportunities for Fall 2016:

-The Japan-U.S. Friendship Commission (JUSFC), U.S. CULCON Secretariat and U.S.-Japan Bridging Foundation (USJBF) in Washington, DC are seeking TWO late summer 2016 and TWO fall 2016 interns to support current initiatives, which include activities promoting U.S.-Japan cultural, educational and people-to-people exchange.
-Interns will be disseminating information via social media, helping to plan a Summit of U.S.-Japan related organizations, assisting with the JUSFC grant-making selection process, and supporting TeamUp and other campaigns.
+The Japan-U.S. Friendship Commission (JUSFC), U.S. CULCON Secretariat and U.S.-Japan Bridging Foundation (USJBF) in Washington, DC are seeking TWO fall 2016 interns to support current initiatives, which include activities promoting U.S.-Japan cultural, educational and people-to-people exchange.
+Interns will be working from a small office in a team-oriented and fast-paced environment and will be expected to be both proactive and flexible in completing assignments.
+Duties include disseminating information via social media, helping to plan a Summit of U.S.-Japan related organizations, assisting with the JUSFC grant-making selection process, and supporting TeamUp and other campaigns.

-Applicants should have excellent research, internet and organizational skills and some knowledge of Japan and/or Japanese language (translation skills a plus).
+Applicants should be undergraduate or graduate students and are expected to have excellent research, internet, communication and organizational skills and some knowledge of Japan and/or Japanese language (translation skills a plus).
 For summer interns, minimum 30 hours/week for 6 weeks, 9 am-4 pm.
 For Fall/Spring, hours are negotiable but should total similar to summer minimum.
 Washington, DC office, flexible schedule.
 JUSFC/CULCON/USJBF will reimburse local transportation costs.
-Please see our website for further information about our activities and our excellent Internship Program: http://culcon.jusfc.gov/about-us/internship-program.
+Please see our website for further information about our activities: http://culcon.jusfc.gov/

 Please send a resume and cover letter to: firstname.lastname@example.org.
 Please include preferred start and end dates as well as contact information for up to two references.